 Some were running into a nearby bistro to grab a quick bite to eat, while others casually strolled into a merchandise store to do so some last minute souvenir shopping.
 They all conspicuously belonged to various races, cultures and social backgrounds.

 My people-watching session was interrupted by a loud ‘thud’ sound behind me.
 I swiftly turned around to see an elderly lady lying on the floor motionless.
-Instantly, a few people rushed towards her while others scrambled around her looking concerned.
+A few people rushed towards her while others gathered around her looking concerned.

-After the dust settled and I regained my composure, I had a warm feeling of appreciation wash over me because I had the privilege of witnessing selfless acts of kindness by people who chose let go of their differences to help a fellow being in her time of need.
+After the dust settled and I regained my composure, a warm feeling of appreciation washed over me.
+I had the privilege of witnessing selfless acts of kindness by people who let go of their differences to help a fellow being.

 Studies have repeatedly shown how humans are instinctually wired to form tribes, even on the basis of the most arbitrary characteristics imaginable, such as which sports team they support.
 Perhaps this tendency to form groups ensured the safety and sufficiency of ancient tribal clans.

-Instinctually, we all are driven by the need to survive, protect and procreate.
+- We’re all are driven by the need to survive, protect and procreate.

-Biologically, we all have the same organs, skin, blood composition and muscular structure.
+- We all have the same organs, skin, blood composition and muscular structure.

-Emotionally, we all want to experience joy, love and acceptance.
+- We all want to experience joy, love and acceptance.

-Cyclically, we will all go through the natural life cycle, which includes birth, youth, middle age, old age and death.
+- We all go through the natural life cycle, which includes birth, youth, middle age, old age and death.

-Chronologically, we are living in the same era of Earth’s 200,000 years of human history.
+- We’re living in the same era of Earth’s 200,000 years of human history.